Skip to Main Content Jump to Main Content

 Lightbox Image

-Creekside Views & Peaceful Forests Make the Perfect Escape for Spring
+Creekside Views & Peaceful Forests Make for the Perfect Escape in Nature

-In a hidden forest tucked behind an unsuspecting park, the North Pocono Trails will guide you through a landscape of flowing creeks and towering evergreens that provide breathtaking views.
+In a hidden forest tucked behind an unsuspecting park, the North Pocono Trail System will guide you through a landscape of flowing creeks and towering evergreens that provide breathtaking views.

-The North Pocono Trails in Lackawanna County offer the perfect place to explore this spring, or any time of the year.
+The North Pocono Trail System in Lackawanna County offer the perfect place to explore this winter, or any time of the year.
 Managed by the North Pocono Trails Association (NPTA), the trail system includes land owned by PA Gas Company, American Water and DCNR Bureau of Forestry’s Pinchot Forest District.

 The south entrance to the trails is the most popular with parking for 25 cars at Old Mill Park in Moscow.
 Named for the grist and shingle mills that used to be on the property, this park has a small playground perfect for the younger ones in your family.
 From the park, make your way across the street and to the right across a short bridge.